jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 Substitute software for the neural network and the structure remains identical.
 The system observes data — requests, errors, metrics, user complaints - code executes a response, feedback arrives, and An AI agent updates the code.
 Same adaptive loop, different computable substrate.

 The difference in representation matters.
-Neural networks encode behavior in opaque weight matrices.
-Software encodes behavior in symbolic, human-readable form.
-Software can be audited, debugged, and surgically modified if necessary.
+Neural networks encode behavior in opaque weight matrices, while software encodes behavior in symbolic, human-readable form.
+Unlike neural networks, software can be audited, debugged, and surgically modified if necessary.
 A single fallback chain can be altered without retraining an entire model and hoping it generalizes correctly.
-The symbolic substrate preserves the properties that production systems often require: interpretability, debuggability, auditability, and surgical modifiability.
-When the learned update mechanism provides adaptability, you get the benefits of RL without the costs.
+Interpretability, debuggability, auditability, and surgical modifiability are often required by production systems and when the learned update mechanism provides adaptability, you get the benefits of RL without the costs.

 ## Adaptable Software Systems